greenelab/annorxiver_manuscript/content/reviewers_response.md

 > Other:
 >
 > Labels within figures could often be increased in size to improve readability.
 **We have updated the size of our labels for this manuscript.**

 > The methods section briefly comments on some ambiguous cases for the matching.
 Would these cases be the result of modifications that defy a 1:1 mapping, e.g.: multiple stories getting fused, or one story getting split?

-**Some of these ambiguous cases involve abstract or main text changes.
-Other cases result in drastically different papers that share similar research content but are entirely different overall.
+**Some of these ambiguous cases involve abstract or main text changes, while other cases result in drastically different papers that share similar research content.
-We provide a table of the ambiguous cases we encountered below.**
+We provide a table of these ambiguous cases below.**

 | biorxiv_doi_url                           | pmcid_url                                   |
 |-------------------------------------------|---------------------------------------------|